-6.RP.A.3B Solve unit rate problems including those involving unit pricing and constant speed.

-6.RP.A.3C Understand that a percentage is a rate per 100 and use this to solve problems involving wholes, parts, and percentages.

-6.RP.A.3D Use ratio reasoning to convert measurement units; convert units appropriately when multiplying or dividing quantities.

-A. Extend ratio and rate reasoning beyond what is displayed in a table or graph.

-B. Solve unit rate problems that require determining a unit rate with a positive rational numerator and whole number denominator.

-C. In mathematical and real-world contexts solve two-step problems involving wholes, parts, and percentages.

-D. Use ratio reasoning to convert measurement units and transform units appropriately when multiplying and dividing in two-step problems.
+- 6.RP.A.3B Solve unit rate problems including those involving unit pricing and constant speed. - 6.RP.A.3C Understand that a percentage is a rate per 100 and use this to solve problems involving wholes, parts, and percentages. - 6.RP.A.3D Use ratio reasoning to convert measurement units; convert units appropriately when multiplying or dividing quantities. - In addition to Proficient, the Advanced student is able to: - A. Extend ratio and rate reasoning beyond what is displayed in a table or graph. - B. Solve unit rate problems that require determining a unit rate with a positive rational numerator and whole number denominator. - C. In mathematical and real-world contexts solve two-step problems involving wholes, parts, and percentages. - D. Use ratio reasoning to convert measurement units and transform units appropriately when multiplying and dividing in two-step problems.